Scientific Name

 Tavaresia barklyi is a succulent plant with erect blue-green stems covered with tubercles tipped with three sharp bristles.
 The stems are cylindrical with 10 to 12 ribs and can grow up to 2.4 inches (6 cm) tall and 0.6 inches (1.5 cm) in diameter.

-Tavaresias are mainly grown by plant collectors, lovers of succulents, and enthusiasts who enjoy growing unorthodox-looking plants.
-They come from summer rainfall areas and are intolerant of excess water, humidity, low winter temperatures, and easily destroyed molds.
+Tavaresias are primarily grown by plant collectors, succulent enthusiasts, and individuals who appreciate growing unusual-looking plants.
+They originate from areas with summer rainfall and are intolerant of excess water, humidity, and low winter temperatures, as well as being susceptible to mold damage.
 Flower buds drop off easily in response to the slightest touch or unfavorable conditions.
-Tavaresias prefer light shade rather than full sun, although stems may not color up under shady conditions. Тhese succulents grow well in light, gritty soil with very liberal drainage.
+Tavaresias prefer light shade rather than full sun, although stems may not color up under shady conditions.
+These succulents thrive in well-draining, gritty soil with ample light.

 Plants are usually increased by cuttings, which, as they are very succulent, should be allowed to dry for a week after they are taken off, when they may once be put singly into pots.
 Grafting the Tavaresia on Stapelias is often useful and can be recommended.